lmc2179/lmc2179.github.io/drafts/pdp.md

 ![partial regression plot of NOX vs price](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/pdp/2.png)

-So more NOX is correlated with lower prices, even when we account for the other variables.
-The relationship is not significant, though
+This is a visual representation of the negative regression coefficienct we saw before - it says that when we hold all the other variables constant, positive changes in NOX are associated with negative change in house price.
+Note that the X and Y axes are centered at zero, so X = 0 is the average NOX.

 Regression is a powerful tool for understanding the unique relationship between many variables and an outcome - there's a reason it's one of the most-used tools in your kit.
 However, we made some assumptions along the way.
 We'll interrogate one of those assumptions, which is that the outcome varies linearly with each covariate.
 We'll check that using a popular [regression diagnostic](https://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/07/lecture-07.pdf), as plot of covariate vs residuals: